Boston Favorites

 Where We’d Grab a Drink

-Castle Island Brewing (South Boston): Laid-back taproom with outdoor seating, rotating beers, seltzers.
+Castle Island Brewing (South Boston): Laid-back taproom with outdoor seating and rotating beers/seltzers.
 A neighborhood hangout.

 Trillium Brewing (Seaport): Rooftop views and IPAs galore.

 Lookout Rooftop at The Envoy Hotel (Seaport): The views are unmatched.
-Arrive early!
+Get there early!

 Samuel Adams Boston Taproom (Downtown): Brewery tours, seasonal brews, and relaxed indoor/outdoor spaces.